A proven record of verdicts and settlements

 Uncovering liability often means analyzing not just what happened, but why it happened.
 That difference, between the event and its underlying cause, is where a lawyer can provide substantial value.

-Portland drivers encounter many different hazards on the road, from distracted drivers to poorly marked construction zones, including cases involving what happens if you ran a red light by accident in Portland.
+Portland drivers encounter many different hazards on the road, from distracted drivers to poorly marked construction zones, including cases involving what happens if you ran a red light by accident in Portland and questions about whether electric cars are more dangerous in a crash.
 Recent data from Portland Vision Zero shows that speed contributed to 42% of fatal crashes, and when serious injury crashes are included, speed is a factor in about 28% of all incidents.
 These numbers highlight just how common and dangerous unsafe driving behaviors can be.

 Some of the most frequent causes may include: